Norman, Arkansas

 Norman is a town in Montgomery County, Arkansas, United States.
 It was known as Womble until 1925.
 The population was 303 at the 2020 census, down from 378 in 2010.

 Geography

-The community is in southern Montgomery County at the intersection of Arkansas highways 8 and 27.
+The town is located in southern Montgomery County at the intersection of Arkansas highways 8 and 27.
 It is 9 mi south of Mount Ida, the county seat, and 13 mi northwest of Glenwood.
 Norman is situated on the northeast bank of the Caddo River (which defines the town's southwestern city limits) and is surrounded by the Ouachita National Forest.